Hearing loss mythbusters

 I don’t think my hearing loss can be helped

 How do you know without consulting an audiologist?
-There are many solutions to hearing loss today.
+There are many treatments for hearing loss today.
 Sometimes it can be as simple as removing impacted ear wax, but there are ways to resolve more complicated hearing problems as well, including surgical procedures and hearing aids.